The General Data Protection Regulation: the new dawn of data protection is here

 There has been a lot of coverage on the GDPR, not least due to the headline-grabbing threat of fines of up to 20 million Euros or 4% of a business’ global turnover, whichever is the greater.
-This is certainly significantly more punitive than the maximum of £500,000 under the existing law.
+This is certainly significantly more punitive than the maximum of £500,000 under the previous law.

-What steps should businesses be taking to comply?
+What steps should businesses take to comply?

-By way of expansion upon this summary, businesses should be aware of the following:
+Businesses should be aware of the following:

 - The new law imposes enhanced transparency obligations on data controllers.
 Under the GDPR, data controllers must provide data subjects with information notices which contain prescribed information about the processing of the data subject’s personal data.
-Whether they are referred to as privacy policies, data protection statements or something else entirely, the information that an organisation gives to individuals when they collect their data will therefore clearly need to be reviewed and updated to meet the new information standards in the GDPR.
+Whether they are referred to as privacy policies, data protection statements or something else entirely, the information that an organisation gives to individuals when they collect their data need to be reviewed and updated to meet the new information standards in the GDPR.

-- The GDPR builds on the current law by enhancing existing data subject rights and adding a number of entirely new data subject rights.
+- The GDPR builds on the previous law by enhancing existing data subject rights and adding a number of entirely new data subject rights.
 New rights include the “right to be forgotten” and “data portability rights”.

 - When appointing a data processor (which could include a supplier or sub-contractor), a data controller must ensure that a written data processing agreement is in place which meets detailed requirements set out in the GDPR.

-- The supervisory authorities will retain broad investigative and enforcement powers.
+- The supervisory authorities retain broad investigative and enforcement powers.
 These include being able to hand out the headline-grabbing fines set out above.

 As a firm, we are adopting a four stage approach to assisting businesses with the GDPR as follows: